 The Id of the star in the Yale Bright Star Catalogue is HR1849.
 HIP25853 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD36473.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 24.0000000 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.
+The figure of 40.87 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

 10 Leporis has an apparent magnitude of 5.53 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.93 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.93.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 12.00 which gave the calculated distance to 10 Leporis as 271.80 light years away from us or 83.33 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 12.00 which put 10 Leporis at a distance of 271.80 light years or 83.33 parsecs.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 12.00 which gave the calculated distance to 10 Leporis as 271.80 light years away from Earth or 83.33 parsecs.
+If you want that in miles, it is 182,273,599,762.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.